 The panel will recommend to the Provost/Designee that the immediate suspension should be upheld or overturned based on information presented at the panel appeal hearing.
 The Provost/Designee will make a final determination based on the panel’s recommendation, which will be communicated to the student in writing within 3 class days.

-K. APPEALS IN SEXUAL MISCONDUCT CLAIMS

-For appeals in Sexual Misconduct Claims, including appeals of emergency removals in such cases, please refer to the Sexual Misconduct and Title IX Sexual Harassment Regulation.
+Whether or not the student is immediately suspended, the usual hearing process required by this Code will proceed after resolving the immediate suspension issue and appeal (if any) so that a final decision of responsibility for the alleged conduct may be made.

 L. RECORDS

 1. Records of all disciplinary cases will be maintained with the Division in accordance with FERPA and the State of Florida’s record retention schedule.

-2. Records of expulsion will be maintained in a permanent file in the Student Conduct Office.
+2. Records of expulsion will be maintained in a permanent file in OSAR.
 The Office of the Registrar will be notified of the expulsion and place a notation of disciplinary expulsion on the student’s permanent academic record.

 3. Suspensions will be noted on a student’s transcript only during the period of suspension.
 Suspensions are considered a student conduct record and will be maintained and reported in accordance with FERPA and the State of Florida’s record retention schedule.